-HCCSS have continued with their current banking agreements which expired on April 30, 2022.
+HCCSS have continued with their current banking agreements that expired on April 30, 2022.
 The agreement with RBC was under a Vendor of Record that expired in January 2021 and no further extensions are available.
-Under the Interim Procurement Directive, Financial

-Services are a Mandatory Common Service, supplied by the Ministry of Government and Consumer Services (MGCS).
+Under the Interim Procurement Directive, Financial Services are a Mandatory Common Service, supplied by the Ministry of Government and Consumer Services (MGCS).
 HCCSS staff have been working with the Ministry to determine how to access a new VOR and have recently been informed that MGCS will no longer be supporting a Mandatory Common Service for Financial Services.
-The HCCSS Board of Directors approved a one-year contract extension with the Royal Bank of Canada expiring December 31, 2023.
+The HCCSS Board of